Wood Stove Portable

 Print Friendly, PDF & Email

 There are so many things to think about when it comes to prepping.
-Sometimes it’s hard to narrow it down to a list.
-In many cases, we prepare for certain disasters, but the truth is we just never know what could happen.
-So, I have made the ultimate prepping list broken down into categories:
+Sometimes, it’s hard to narrow it down to a list.
+In many cases, we prepare for specific disasters, but we never know what could happen.
+So, I’ve made the ultimate prepping list broken down into categories so you can create your own checklist:

 • Power